2018 Richmond Spiders football team

 The 2018 Richmond Spiders football team represented the University of Richmond in the 2018 NCAA Division I FCS football season.
 They were led by second-year head coach Russ Huesman and played their home games at E. Claiborne Robins Stadium.
 The Spiders were a member of the Colonial Athletic Association.
 They finished the season 4–7, 2–6 in CAA play to finish in a tie for tenth place.

-Previous season

-The Spiders finished the 2017 season 6–5, 4–4 in CAA play to finish in sixth place.

 Preseason

-CAA Poll
+CAA poll

 In the CAA preseason poll released on July 24, 2018, the Spiders were predicted to finish in seventh place.

 Preseason All-CAA Team

 The Spiders had four players selected to the preseason all-CAA team.